 I forgot to start my GPS until I was ~350m into the trip and across Mill Creek at the base of the mountain.
 Including our mistake on HP 2, our total distance travelled was 8.4km with a total elevation gain of 737m.
 Our total roundtrip time came in at 6 hours and 35 minutes, though had we retraced our ascent route back from HP 4, I bet we would’ve shaved off at least an hour.

 Gearing up next to the gas well alongside Mill Creek.
-We brought our bikes because we had initially planned on biking up to Bovin Lake and then summiting Victoria Ridge and the west summit of Drywood Mountain.
+We brought our bikes because we had initially planned on biking up to Bovin Lake and then summiting Victoria Ridge and the Southwest Summit of Drywood.
 In the background is “Whitney Creek Mountain”.

 I’m going to go out on a limb and suggest that Lance would have a hard time riding his bike…